Permit and Pass Solutions for the Healthcare Sector

 Strict Cybersecurity and Data Privacy

-Data breaches are very expensive, and the healthcare sector is of prime interest to cybercriminals.
-Facilities have been subjected to stringent regulations such as the HIPAA to safeguard electronic Personal Health Information (e-PHI) using stringent administrative, physical, and technical measures.
+Data breaches are costly, and the healthcare sector is a prime target for cybercriminals.
+Facilities are subject to stringent regulations such as HIPAA, which mandates the protection of electronic Personal Health Information (e-PHI) through rigorous administrative, physical, and technical safeguards.

 Understanding Permits and Passes in the Healthcare Sector

-Within the hospital setting, the concept of permits and passes transcends to a plastic ID badge.
-They constitute a multi-layered system, which is holistic, and whose purpose is to regulate movement of people, as well as operational risk management and compliance verification over the whole facility.
+Within a hospital setting, permits and passes go far beyond a plastic ID badge.
+They form a multi-layered, holistic system designed to regulate the movement of people, manage operational risk, and verify compliance across the entire facility.

 The ecosystem breaks down into three distinct categories: